reddy-sairam/PowerBI_Portfolio/README.md

 ### SOURCE
 This data has been taken from the AlexTheAnalyst where he has conducted real survey who are from different Professional and country.
 ### DATA CLEANING
--The raw data file has been taken from excel and done cleaning of data in POWERBI.
+- The raw data file has been taken from excel and done cleaning of data in POWERBI.
--The data cleaning made in Power bi are
+- The data cleaning made in Power bi are
 - Q1.
 Which Title Best Fits your Current Role?
 - Q2.
 Current Yearly Salary (in USD)
 - Q3.
 What Industry do you work in?